matijakolaric-com/django-music-publisher/docs/seminar.rst

 DMP Seminar
 ###################################

-DMP is perfect for practical seminars about metadata management for music publishers, registrations and royalty management.
+DMP is perfect for practical seminars for music publishers about metadata management, registrations and royalty management.

-If you are hosting a seminar, you can provide DMP for each of the attendees.
-However, you will not be able to deploy more than 5 instances for free.
-And deploying many instances manually is a recipe for disaster.
+If you are hosting a seminar, you can deploy an instance of DMP for each of the attendees.
+But, deploying many instances manually is a recipe for disaster.

 You can have attendees deploy DMP themselves, but that will be even worse.

-There is a commercial alternative.
+There is a better alternative: DMP Seminar Edition.

 How does it work?